RaminMdn/standard-procedure-for-machine-learning-and-analytics/README.md

 Although a general flow for such problems may be considered, for each problem type, a specific list (separate files) are included.
 The type of the problems are:

+# Types of Machine Learning and Data Analysis Projects

 ## 1. Supervised Learning
 > Predict a label or value from labeled data.